xelatihy/yocto-gl/doc/yocto_gui.md

 # Yocto/Gui

-A set of utilities for windows and widgets using GLFW and ImGui.
+A set of utilities for windows= management and immediate mode widgets using GLFW and ImGui.
+This is just a straightfoward wrapper with the main benefit of integrating ImGui in GLFW without explicit application support by modying GLFW callbacks.
+Also provides easy to use ImGui wrappers.

 This library depends in yocto_math.h
 The library depends on GLEW for OpenGL functions on Windows and Linux,